DataAsh21/DataAsh21/README.md

-- 👋 Hi there, I’m @DataAsh21, a data analyst intern with proficiency in Excel and Power BI.
-I have experience working with various formulas such as VLOOKUP, XLOOKUP, and HLOOKUP to manipulate and analyze data effectively.
-I have a strong foundation in data cleaning, preparation, and visualization, and I enjoy creating visually appealing dashboards to help organizations understand their data better.
-I also have knowledge of DAX concepts and techniques that can help enhance data models and analysis.

-- 🔍📊🧹🧰 I am passionate about creating visually appealing dashboards to help organizations understand their data better.
-My expertise lies in data analysis, data visualization, and data preparation.
-I am always eager to learn new techniques and tools to enhance my skills and contribute to the growth of the organization.

-- 🌱 I am currently learning advanced data analysis techniques and data modeling to expand my knowledge and skills in the field.
+#### 👋 Hi there, I'm @DataAsh21!
+I'm a passionate data analyst intern with a strong foundation in data manipulation, analysis, and visualization.
+I am dedicated to helping organizations understand their data better through visually appealing dashboards and insightful data-driven solutions.
+With a keen eye for detail and a knack for data storytelling, I strive to uncover meaningful insights that drive informed business decisions.

+#### 🌱 About Me
+* 💡 Data analysis enthusiast with a focus on cleaning, preparing, and visualizing data.
+* 📊 Skilled in creating visually appealing dashboards to present complex data in a clear and concise manner.
+* 🧹 Experienced in data cleaning, data wrangling, and data transformation techniques.
+* 🧰 Proficient in utilizing various data analysis tools and techniques to derive actionable insights.
+* 🚀 Eager to learn and stay updated with the latest trends in data analytics and visualization.
+* 🌐 Strong communicator with the ability to collaborate effectively with cross-functional teams.

+#### 🛠️ Technical Skills
+* Data Analysis: Python, Excel
+* Data Visualization: Power BI, Matplotlib, Seaborn, Plotly
+* Data Preparation: Pandas, NumPy, Data Cleaning, Data Transformation
+* Data Modeling: DAX, Data Warehousing, Dimensional Modeling

+#### 📫 Let's Connect!
-- 🤝 I am open to collaborating with other professionals and organizations to work on data-driven projects that can bring value to businesses and communities.
+I'm always open to collaborating on data-driven projects and exploring opportunities to contribute my skills and expertise.

-- 📫 Feel free to reach out to me to discuss any data-related projects or opportunities.
-I would love to connect with you and explore ways to make data work for your business!
+Let's turn data into insights together! 📊🔍
 <!---
 DataAsh21/DataAsh21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.